 Sec.
-7. Rental tenant payment plans.
+8. Rental tenant payment plans.

 (a) During a period of time for which the Mayor has declared a public health emergency pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
-Official Code § 7-2304.01), and for one year thereafter (“covered time period”), a provider shall develop a rent-payment-plan program (“Program”) for eligible residential and commercial tenants.
-Under a Program, a provider shall:
+Official Code § 7-2304.01), and for one year thereafter or the remaining term of the lease (“covered time period”), a housing provider non-housing provider shall develop a rent-payment-plan program (“Program”) for eligible residential and commercial tenants.
+Under a Program, a housing provider or non-housing provider shall:

 (1) Permit an eligible tenant to enter into a payment plan for rent that comes due during the covered time period (“payment plan”);